jdharveng/DATA_ANALYST_The_Movie_Database_TMDb/README.md

 # DATA_ANALYST_The_Movie_Database_TMDb
 Analysis of TMDb dataset containing 10000 movies
-## by Jérôme d'Harveng
+### by Jérôme d'Harveng

 ## Dataset

 > For this analysis, the TMDb dataset has been choosen (originally coming from Kaggle).
-This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
+This dataset contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.

 > **Questions Analysed**: After inspecting and cleaning this dataset, we'll focus on 2 aspects:
 > 1. What are the properties of high earning movies?